dreamingspires/site/content/portfolio/big_data_institute_presentation.md

 After identifying the blocking steps, we made the following optimisations:

-Firstly, we removed any tight Python loop iterations, replacing them with their vectorised numpy equivalents.
+Firstly, we removed any tight Python loop iterations, replacing them with their vectorised NumPy equivalents.
-This resulted in a significant speedup!
+This resulted in a significant speed-up!

-After this optimisation, the net slowest function was the sampling of binomial distributions, which was already being implemented through numpy.
+After this optimisation, the net slowest function was the sampling of binomial distributions, which was already being implemented through NumPy.
-We therefore wrore a custom C++ library for fast array-optimised binomial sampling: [fast-binomial](https://github.com/NTD-Modelling-Consortium/fast-binomial).
+We therefore wrote a custom C++ library for fast array-optimised binomial sampling: [fast-binomial](https://github.com/NTD-Modelling-Consortium/fast-binomial).
-By generating the values in bulk and referencing them lalter in a look-up table, we achieved a further order of magnitude speedup.
+By generating the values in bulk and referencing them later in a look-up table, we achieved a further order of magnitude speed-up.

 To ensure that our implementation had the same behaviour as the original R model, despite both being stochastic models, we developed [pytest-trust-random](https://github.com/NTD-Modelling-Consortium/pytest-trust-random), a testing suite for comparing the stochastic results between two different models.
 This has been adopted by the [NTD modelling consortium](https://www.ntdmodelling.org/) as a core tool for model development.